 Although there is no one correct way to get divorced, there are going to be emotional choices that can make the process stressful and difficult, and no one should have to go through the process alone.
 An experienced family attorney can guide you through this process and streamline this emotional time for you.

-If you are considering filing for divorce in Prince William, you should contact a knowledgeable Prince William divorce attorney that can help you make the best decisions for your emotional and financial future.
+If you are considering filing for divorce, you should contact a knowledgeable Prince William divorce lawyer that can help you make the best decisions for your emotional and financial future.

 Divorce based on fault grounds in Virginia can be based on adultery, cruelty, or desertion.
-These types of divorces must be proven by substantial evidence shown in order to be granted on the fault based grounds, and in some cases, courts will not grant fault-based divorces even when strong evidence exists.
+These types of divorces must be proven by substantial evidence shown in order to be granted on fault-based grounds, and in some cases, courts will not grant fault-based divorces even when strong evidence exists.

 Process of Filing

 After ensuring that Virginia courts have jurisdiction to hear someone’s divorce case, and which grounds they may have on which to file, the court proceeding can be commenced.
 The initial document that is filed is a complaint of divorce, to which the responding spouse can file an answer within a specific period of time.
 There are various stages of the process, including discovery.
 The process to learn information about the spouse’s case, assets, and potential evidence.
 Regardless of whether their case is resolved by the judge at a trial, or in some form of settlement negotiations, the court will enter a final order of divorce so long as grounds for divorce have been sufficiently established.
 The life of a divorce case in the court system can be as short as a couple of months or as long as several years.